EPCCed/APT-python4hpc/lectures/02/README.md

 # PyPy

 - Alternative Python interpreter (i.e. not CPython)
-    - bytecode compiler
+    - Compiler generates code objects (bytecode) from source
-    - bytecode evaluator interprets & executes bytecode (similar to CPython's virtual machine)
+    - Evaluator executes bytecode

-- Uses just-in-time (JIT) compilation
+- Just-in-time (JIT) compilation:
-    - Executation starts straightaway (like CPython)
+    - Bytecode generation and execution starts straightaway (like CPython)
-    - During execution PyPy traces which operations within the bytecode evaluator most contribute to execution time (**hotspot detection**)
+    - PyPy traces which evaluator operations (not which bytecode) contribute most to execution time (**hotspot detection**)
-    - Attempts various optimisations on "hot" evaluator operations (even before generating machine code for bytecode)
+    - Compiler attempts optimisations of "hot" evaluator operations
         - Constant folding, boolean & arithmetic simplifications
         - Vectorisation
         - Loop unrolling
-    - Generates machine code for remaining costly operations
+    - Generates machine code for remaining costly evaluator operations

-    - Optimises the interpreter operations, rather than the bytecode directly
+- Garbage collection does not rely on global reference counter

 ---

 # PyPy

 Advantages:
+- More general / generic "out of the box" optimisations than CPython
 - Code still starts straightaway, no initial compilation cost
 - Easy to use - no changes to existing Python code needed
     - just execute with `pypy` instead of with `python`